elima123/cnn_itesm/README.md

 ![Confusion matrix](./reports/cnn_propia_03/confusion_matrix.png)

-The loss graph has been created starting from the 1st earliest epoch so it can be visually analized.
-The loss graph seemed to stay consistently for epoch, all the values where between 0.68 and 0.64, matching the EarlyStopping patience value this indicates that the model did not improve after the first epoch.
-This model apported more knowledge and around how convolutional neuronal networks improve, but the overall model does not indicate improvement.
+The loss graph has been created starting from the 1st earliest epoch so it can be visually analyzed.
+The loss graph seemed to stay consistently for epoch, all the values were between 0.68 and 0.64, matching the EarlyStopping patience value this indicates that the model did not improve after the first epoch.
+This model provided additional insights and around how convolutional neural networks improve, but the overall model does not indicate improvement.

 ![Loss metric](./reports/cnn_propia_03/loss.png)
 ![Accuracy metric](./reports/cnn_propia_03/accuracy.png)